tomasz-oponowicz/famba/README.md

 famba
 =====

 Prefetching mechanism, for your website, controlled by users' activity.
+For a brief overview visit a [promotion page](http://tomasz-oponowicz.github.io/famba/).

 ## Try locally